steven-phun/JavaScript-Projects/README.md

 Project Summary

-- Choose between solving any 16x16 Sudoku or attempt to solve this classic puzzle yourself.
+- Solve any 16x16 Sudoku or attempt to solve this classic puzzle yourself.

 Project Inspiration